 We strongly encourage you to seek the EM residency that will force you out of your comfort zone to do your very best work.
 Consider this to be the foundation of a 30-35 year career.
 If you leave your residency with gaps in experience or knowledge, it is unlikely that you will ever become comfortable and confident in those areas.

 In our estimation, medical students place too much emphasis on “location” in selecting their residency.
 Being tethered to Indiana because it is comfortable is just as risky as thinking that climate or mountains-ocean should drive your search.
 Emergency Medicine training requires access to a diverse patient population, which is available at IU School of Medicine.

 The Emergency Medicine Residents’ Association (EMRA) has an interactive search for residency programs available at https://webapps.emra.org/utils/spa/match#/search/map.

-Consider contrasting the types of programs you chose to rotate with: urban vs rural vs intercity, small vs large, community vs county vs university center.
-Community Emergency Department rotations are helpful for career affirmation, but they do not assist application credentials.
+You should have two EM rotation experiences one at your home and one away (or two aways if your school does not offer EM).
+Consider contrasting the types of programs you chose to rotate with: urban vs rural, small vs large, community vs county vs university center.
+Community Emergency Department rotations (not affiliated with an EM residency) are helpful for career affirmation, but they do not assist application credentials.
 If you are uncertain of career choice, consider a community Emergency Medicine elective in MS3 year.

 A SLOE is a Standardized Letter of Evaluation required for residency applications in Emergency Medicine.
 SLOEs at IU School of Medicine are written by the EM Residency Program Directors.
 If you would like a SLOE, you will need to request a brief 20 minute meeting with a member of the Program Director’s Team between late June and mid-September.
 Contact the coordinators at firstname.lastname@example.org or 317-962-3525 to schedule your meeting.